 Verification of the methodology

 This methodology has been developed by the Tracker Core Group (IISD, IGES, OCI, ODI, SEI and the Columbia University) and agreed by all organizations who are part of the project.
 We ensure its consistent application by internal peer review.
-All data collected by one partner are always peer reviewed by another partner: Argentina (data collection by FARN, data review by SEI); Australia (data collection by The Australia Institute, data review by the Columbia University); Brazil (data collection by INESC, data review by SEI); Canada (data collection by IISD, data review by OCI); China (data collection by IGES and the Columbia University, data review by IISD); European Commission (data collection by the Columbia University, data review by ODI); France (data collection by I4CE, data review by IISD); Germany (data collection by FOES, data verification by ODI), India (data collection by IISD, data verification by IGES); Indonesia (data collection by IISD, data verification by IGES); Italy (data collection by Legambiente, data verification by ODI); Japan (data collection by IGES, data verification by OCI), Mexico (data collection by ITAM and the Columbia University, data verification by SEI); Russia (data collection by IISD, data verification by the Columbia University); Turkey (data collection by Bengisu Özenç, data verification by ODI); Saudi Arabia (data collection by the Columbia University, data verification by IISD); South Africa (data collection by IISD, data verification by the Columbia University); South Korea (data collection by IGES, data verification by OCI); United Kingdom (data collection by ODI, data verification by IISD); and United States (data collection by ODI and the Columbia University, data verification by IGES).
+All data collected by one partner are always peer reviewed by another partner: Argentina (data collection by FARN, data review by SEI); Australia (data collection by The Australia Institute, data review by the Columbia University); Bangladesh (data collection by IGES, data review by OCI), Brazil (data collection by INESC, data review by SEI); Canada (data collection by IISD, data review by OCI); China (data collection by IGES and the Columbia University, data review by IISD); European Institutions (data collection by the Columbia University, data review by ODI); France (data collection by I4CE, data review by IISD); Germany (data collection by FOES, data review by ODI), India (data collection by IISD, data review by IGES); Indonesia (data collection by IISD, data review by IGES); Italy (data collection by Legambiente and SDA Bocconi, data review by ODI); Japan (data collection by IGES, data review by OCI); Mexico (data collection by ITAM and the Columbia University, data review by SEI); Poland (data collection by WiseEuropa, data review by the Columbia University); Republic of Korea (data collection by IGES, data review by OCI); Russia (data collection by IISD and Moscow School of Management SKOLKOVO, data review by the Columbia University); Saudi Arabia (data collection by the Columbia University, data review by IISD); South Africa (data collection by IISD, data review by the Columbia University); Spain (data collection by B3C, data review by ODI); Turkey (data collection by Bengisu Özenç, data review by ODI); United Kingdom (data collection by ODI, data review by IISD); United States (data collection by ODI and the Columbia University, data review by IGES); and Vietnam (data collection by IGES, data review by OCI).